tallpants/ssm-parameter-store/README.md

 ## Changelog

+#### `3.0.0`

+- Now uses AWS SDK v3 and supports the Node.js 18.x runtime on AWS Lambda.
+If you need to use AWS SDK v2, use the `2.1.2` release of this package.

 #### `2.1.2`

 - Take an SSM parameter store instance as a constructor parameter instead of initializing it within the package.